stcorp/harp/doc/python.rst

 Python interface
 ================

-The HARP Python interface consists of a Python package ``'harp'`` that provides a set of functions to :py:func:`import <harp.import_product>` and :py:func:`export <harp.export_product>` HARP products, and to :py:func:`ingest
+The Python interface consists of a Python package ``'harp'`` that provides a set of functions to :py:func:`import <harp.import_product>` and :py:func:`export
+<harp.export_product>` HARP products, and to :py:func:`ingest
 <harp.ingest_product>` non-HARP products of a type :doc:`supported by HARP
 <ingestions/index>`.
+The Python interface depends on the ``_cffi_backend``
+module, which is part of the C foreign function interface (cffi) package.
+This package must be installed in order to be able to use the Python interface.
+See the `cffi documentation`_ for details on how to install the cffi package.

-Products are represented in Python by instances of
-:py:class:`harp.Product`, which can be manipulated freely from within Python.
+Products are represented in Python by instances of :py:class:`harp.Product`, which can be manipulated freely from within Python.
 A :py:class:`harp.Product` instance contains a :py:class:`harp.Variable` instance for each variable contained in the product.

 Products can be :py:func:`exported <harp.export_product>` as HARP compliant products in any of the file formats supported by the HARP C library